 Keep America Beautiful Month

-Keep America Beautiful® Month in April celebrates the work of communities, businesses, public officials and volunteers that are passionate about protecting the planet.
+Keep America Beautiful® Month celebrates the work of communities, businesses, public officials and volunteers who are passionate about protecting the planet.
 The nonprofit behind it offers many programs to clean up nature.
 It’s a great time for your advertisers to get behind a worthy cause.

 To celebrate, ask advertisers if they and their staff are participating in any community clean-up events.
 If so, branded ads that show their involvement can raise the esteem of the brand.
 Other businesses may want to donate a portion of proceeds throughout the month to local organizations that work to keep spaces clean, green and beautiful.